Seattle schools’ special education services during COVID-19 subject of U.S. Department of Education investigation

-The U.S. Department of Education’s Office of Civil Rights is investigating Seattle Public Schools, stating in a Tuesday letter to Superintendent Denise Juneau that it had heard “disturbing reports” of how the district handled special education during the pandemic.
+The U.S. Department of Education’s Office for Civil Rights is investigating Seattle Public Schools, stating in a Tuesday letter to Superintendent Denise Juneau that it had heard “disturbing reports” of how the district handled special education during the pandemic.

 The letter cites concerns that some students with disabilities went without specialized instruction — and some teachers weren’t allowed to provide it.